 In July 2008, we announced preliminary results of a Phase 2 study of i.v. peramivir administered via a single dose injection in the outpatient setting for the treatment of seasonal influenza.
-The trial, conducted by our partner, Shionogi & Co., Ltd. in Japan, met its primary endpoint of improvement in the median time to alleviation of symptoms in subjects with confirmed, acute, uncomplicated influenza infection, compared to placebo alone.
+The trial, conducted by our partner Shionogi in Japan, met its primary endpoint of improvement in the median TTAS in subjects with confirmed, acute, uncomplicated influenza infection, compared to placebo alone.
 The Phase 2 study was a randomized, double-blind, placebo-controlled trial, which enrolled 300 subjects who had a positive rapid antigen test indicating acute influenza illness.
 Subjects were randomized to receive an i.v. injection of placebo or one of two doses of peramivir (300mg and 600mg) as a single dose administered within 48 hours of symptom onset.
-Time to alleviation of symptoms was 81.8 hours for placebo, 59.1 hours for 300mg peramivir, and 59.9 hours for 600mg peramivir.
-This result was highly statistically significant (p-0.0046) for both the 300mg dose (p=0.0046) and the 600 mg dose.
+TTAS was 81.8 hours for placebo, 59.1 hours for 300mg peramivir, and 59.9 hours for 600mg peramivir.
+This result was highly statistically significant (p=0.0046) for both the 300mg dose (p=0.0046) and the 600 mg dose.
 Further, safety assessments confirmed that peramivir was generally well-tolerated.
-Shionogi presented the data at the recent Interscience Conference on Antimicrobial Agents and Chemotherapy (ICAAC)/Infectious Diseases Society of America (IDSA) annual meeting in Washington, D.C.
-Based on the results from this Phase 2 study, Shionogi initiated a Phase 3 study of i.v. peramavir for seasonal influenza in the outpatient setting, which includes a Phase 3 study with a planned sample size of 1,050 subjects.
-We anticipate that Shionogi will complete its Phase 3 program within this influenza season and expects to file for new drug approval in Japan by year end.
+Shionogi presented the data at the 2008 Interscience Conference on Antimicrobial Agents and Chemotherapy (ICAAC)/ Infectious Diseases Society of America (IDSA) annual meeting in Washington, D.C.

-Continued development of i.v. peramivir Phase 2 clinical trial
+• Continued development of i.v. peramivir Phase 2 clinical trial

 In July 2007, we announced the initiation of a Phase 2 clinical trial of i.v. peramivir to compare the efficacy and safety of i.v. peramivir to orally administered oseltamivir in patients who require hospitalization due to acute influenza.
-On October 27, 2008 the Company announced results of this exploratory Phase 2 trial.
+On October 27, 2008 we announced results of this exploratory Phase 2 trial.
 In February 2009, we presented the full data set from the trial at the XI International Symposium on Respiratory Viral Infections in Bangkok, Thailand.
-The study compared the efficacy and safety of five days of therapy with either 200 mg i.v. peramivir per day, 400 mg i.v. peramivir per day or 75 mg oral oseltamivir twice a day, in patients who required hospitalization related to influenza.
-These results will be submitted to an upcoming medical meeting.
+The study compared the efficacy and safety of five days of therapy with either 200 mg i.v. peramivir per day, 400 mg i.v.

+peramivir per day or 75 mg oral oseltamivir twice a day, in patients who required hospitalization related to influenza.

 The primary objective of the study was to evaluate time to clinical stability, which is a composite endpoint comprised of normalization of temperature, oxygen saturation, respiratory rate, systolic blood pressure and heart rate.
 This type of endpoint has previously been used in pneumonia studies, but not in influenza.
 Secondary objectives of the study included evaluation of viral shedding, mortality, clinical relapse and time to resumption of usual activities.
+The primary efficacy population was defined as patients with confirmed influenza.